aristidesama/biblio-mongo-springboot-tp/README.md

 > db.createUser({ user: "root",pwd:  "root", roles: [ { role: "readWrite", db: "biblioTp" }]})

+## Next step is to download the file "biblioapp-0.0.1-SNAPSHOT.jar" from this github root repository to your local computer.

-* Back to your system shell prompt
+* Back to your operating system shell prompt

 > java -jar biblioapp-0.0.1-SNAPSHOT.jar

+## From this time onward you can open your Postman and go to http://127.0.0.1:8080/

+* Then follow  instructions bit by bit, with the help of the CRUD exercise and testrun this Api.